alexwlchan/alexwlchan.net/src/_drafts/bookmarks-static-site.md

   css_dark:  "#00ddff"
 ---
 I'm storing more and more of my data [as static websites][static_sites], and about a year ago I switched to using a local, static site to manage my bookmarks.
-It's replaced [Pinboard] as my way to track interesting links and cool web pages.
+It's replaced [Pinboard] as the way I track interesting links and cool web pages.
 I save articles I've read, talks I've watched, fanfiction I've enjoyed.

 {%